MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-timesheet.md

 ## Overview

-The Microsoft Dynamics 365 Project Timesheet mobile app enables users to submit and approve timesheets for projects on their mobile device (iPhone or Android).
+The Microsoft Dynamics 365 Project Timesheet mobile app lets users submit and approve timesheets for projects on their mobile device (iPhone or Android).
 This mobile app surfaces the timesheet functionality that resides in the Project management and accounting area of Dynamics 365 Finance.
-The app helps improve user productivity and efficiency, as well as enables timely entry and approval of project timesheets.
+It helps improve user productivity and efficiency, and also enables timely entry and approval of project timesheets.

 ## Download and install the mobile app